 National Federation of the Blind of Illinois

-This quick article explains the layout of the Naperville Marriott which is our convention hotel.
+This quick article explains the layout of the Naperville Marriott which is our convention hotel for 2023.
 It also gives you basic information about the facilities and amenities.

 Address and Phone: